 The Group's financial assets at FVTPL mainly represent financial products that the Group purchased.
-As at 31 December 2022, the financial products were primarily low risk structured deposit from reputable PRC commercial banks, the principal of which was invested in low risk debt instruments, while the interest was invested in derivatives market.
-The financial products the Group held as at 31 December 2022 had an expected rate of return of 2.53% to 3.43% per annum depending on the returns of the derivatives.
+These financial products were primarily low risk structured deposit from reputable PRC commercial banks, the principal of which was invested in low risk debt instruments, while the interest was invested in derivatives market.
+As at 31 December 2023, the financial assets at FVTPL have been fully redeemed and the Group did not record any financial assets at FVTPL (31 December 2022: RMB15.5 million).
+For the Year, the gain on fair value changes of financial assets at FVTPL amounted to approximately RMB2.2 million, representing an increase of approximately 73.0% from approximately RMB1.3 million for the year ended 31 December 2022.
+The increase was mainly attributable to the increase in average balance of the financial assets at FVTPL during the Year.